Preschool care and education

-Most children in New Zealand (95%) get some form of ECE, usually for 20-22 hours a week.
-For three and four year olds, the first 20 hours are fully funded by the government.
+Most children in New Zealand (95%) get some form of early childhood education, usually for 20-22 hours a week.
+For three and four-year-olds, the first 20 hours per week are fully funded by the government.

 Various government bodies set a national curriculum, ensure standards are maintained in every ECE centre, and control teacher quality.

 Register your child

 New Zealand has lots of ECE services, but demand is high.
 Places can be hard to get, especially in the bigger cities and towns.
 So check early that the pre-school you are interested in has room for your child.